liuchangloveslife/100-days-of-code/r1-log.md

 **Progress**: 1 hour and 12 exercises on FCC.

 **Thoughts:** Margin is space between border and surrounding element.Padding is space between content and border.

+### Day 5: 2019-6-16

+**Progress**: 1 hour and 13 exercises on FCC.

+**Thoughts:** The precedence of CSS rule styles: !important > id selector > subsequent declared class selector > forward declared class selector > html element name.
+Use hex code, abbr. hex code and rgb() to represent color.
+The define and use of CSS variable.